meatpiHQ/wican-fw/vehicle_profiles/README.md

-# Vehicle Profiles
+# Vehicle Profiles - DO NOT DOWNLOAD THESE DIRECTLY

 This folder contains various vehicle profiles to enable people to easily get their car working with WiCAN adapters.
+To use them please download the main [vehicle profiles](../vehicle_profiles.json) file

 The Names of files/folders do not matter to the end result, they are just there to help organize the various files.